BrianZhang1/Swing-Paint/README.md

 * Prettify UI so it looks clean instead of like it was made in 1985.
 * Clean up code.
     * Implement adapters for listeners instead of unused methods.
-    * change "state" to "screen" for less confusion
 * Use a better database.